-Udta Punjab and the Sad Story of Online Piracy of Bollywood Movies
+Udta Punjab and Online Piracy of Bollywood Movies

 Udta Punjab, the recently released bollywood movie on substance abuse prevalent in Punjab has been mired in controversy from the beginning.
 Earlier, when the movie had commenced its shooting,the production unit faced trouble for not taking mandatory permission from the district administration and police authorities of Amritsar.
 However, recently the movie drew attention due to its certification and censorship by the Central Board of Film Certification (CBFC) which became the bone of contention between the producers and the CBFC.
 In order to make sure that the movie gets released on time, the producers led by Anurag Kashyap went to the court challenging the decison of the CBFC .
 The Bombay High Court on 13th June, 2016 ordered the release of the movie with just one cut.

 The Bombay High Court held that the primary job of the CBFC is to certify and not censor movies.The court considered the viewers of the movie as mature human beings.
 The court stated that the public is the best judge of this issue and not the CBFC.
 The CBFC had a problem with the movie because of the rampant use of cuss words in its dialogues and songs .
 The CBFC also had an issue regarding portrayal of the drug problem prevalent in Punjab in the movie.
 The CBFC had asked the producers to delete Punjab, Jalandhar, Chandigarh, Amritsar, Tarantaran, Jashanpura, Ambesar, Ludhiana, and Moga from the background and dialogues wherever it occurs.The CBFC had also asked the makers of the movie to delete the words “election”, “MP”, Party from party worker, MLA, and Parliament from the dialogues.
 It is interesting to note that , the elections in Punjab is due next year and many consider this movie to be a of game changer for the coming Punjab elections .